-The Applicant must submit to the Certifying Authority BASIX Certificate No. A469628 03 dated 10 August 2022 with any application for a Construction Certificate.
+The Applicant must submit to the Certifying Authority BASIX Certificate No. A494157 with any application for a Construction Certificate.

 Note: Where there is any proposed change in the BASIX commitments the Applicant must submit of a new BASIX Certificate to the Certifying Authority and Council.
 If any proposed change in the BASIX commitments are inconsistent with development consent (see: clauses 145 and 146 of the Regulation) the Applicant will be required to submit an amended development application to Council pursuant to section 4.55 of the Act.